 Mirra Markhaëva is a young visual artist born in 1992 in the little republic named Buryatia.
-The range of her skills includes illustration, graphic design, lettering, painting and sculpting, but mostly she’s passionate by creation of murals.
-She has started her studies in ESA 75 in Graphic Design department and succeeded her jury, but couldn’t be graduated due to the fact that she’s stuck in paperless status.
-Searching for the ways to educate herself anyways she joined Open Design Course and then continued with Post Collective.
+The range of her skills includes illustration, graphic design, lettering, painting, and sculpting but mostly she’s passionate about the creation of murals.
+She has started her studies in ESA 75 in the Graphic Design department and succeeded her jury, but couldn’t be graduated due to the fact that she’s stuck in paperless status.
+Searching for ways to educate herself any way she joined Open Design Course and then continued with The Post Collective.

-Elli Vassalou (1983° Greece) is a Brussels-based multimedia artist, activist, researcher and performer.
+Elli Vassalou (1983° Greece) is a Brussels-based multimedia artist, activist, researcher, and performer.
 She has studied Architecture and Urbanism [M.Arch.] at the Patras School of Architecture – GR and Visual Arts [M.A.], at Autonomous design department, KASK School of Arts, Ghent – BE.
-She designs and contributes in participatory platforms, actions and socially engaged projects focusing on public space, collective memory, feminist/decolonial pedagogies and the commons.
+She designs and contributes to participatory platforms, actions, and socially engaged projects focusing on public space, collective memory, feminist/decolonial pedagogies, and the commons.

-Hooman Jalidi was born in 1990 in Iran.
-He comes from Shiraz city, the capital of culture and arts in his country.
-He began to study visual arts and music in 2004 during this period he devoted himself in drawing, painting, collage, illustration, pattern design, digital design, fabric manipulation and textile design.
+Hooman Jalidi is an Iranian artist.
+He began to study visual arts and music in 2004 during this period he devoted himself to drawing, painting, collage, illustration, pattern design, digital design, fabric manipulation, and textile design.
 In 2015 he came to Belgium.
-He took part in Center Cultural Omar khayam (CCOK) with his paintings in the Royal Academy of fine art in Brussels and also in the project “Next generation please festival” in Bozar.
-He has presented work at the art book fair 2017 in WIELS, Brussels.
-He is also a member of Cinemaximiliaan and ODC2018.
+He took part in Center Cultural Omar Khayam (CCOK) with his paintings in the Royal Academy of Fine Art of Brussels and also in the project “Next generation, Please!” festival in Bozar.
+He has presented his work in various exhibitions including at the WIELS Art Book Fair 2017 in Brussels as well as taking part in the “this being human is a guest house” exhibition at Cinemaximilian.
+He is also a member of Cinemaximiliaan and Open Design Course.